Universities in Finland

 Why Would You Want to Study in Finland?

-Many students from abroad recommend their peers to study in Finland as most of the universities offer education without charging fees and without compromising on the quality of education.
-The country of Finland is diversified in nature due to its open and transparent society which is one of the main factors which plays an important role in attracting a lot of foreign students from other parts of the world every year.
+Many students from abroad recommend their peers to study in Finland as most of the universities offer education without charging fees and without compromising on the quality of teaching.
+The country of Finland is diversified in nature due to its open and transparent society which is one of the main factors which plays a major role in attracting a lot of foreign students from other parts of the world every year.

 Fees structure and cost of living:

 Since the Finnish Government wants to promote higher education in the country most of the courses offered by the Universities are exempted from any tuition fees for all students irrespective of their nationality.
 However, from autumn 2017 tuition fees will be levied on some courses for non-European candidates.

 Doctoral studies will be still free of charge.
 However, it is the sole responsibility of the student to bear the cost of living in Finland.
 The cost of survival in the country of Finland is not much as compared to other European countries.
 According to the feedback given by students already studying there an amount of EUR 500-800 per month is enough for proper survival which would include house rent food and transportation.
 An additional amount of EUR 100 may be borne by the student as a part of students union fees.